muuyo/asw-modding-book/src/ue4/unreal-exporting.md

 ### Cooking

+### You may want to know that I have scripts that automatically cook, copy, and pack the files all automatically!
+They're on the [user-made tools page.](../userfiles/main.md) Below config settings still apply.

 To make sure you're only cooking the files you want, hit `Edit > Project Settings > (new panel appears) > Packaging`.

   - Then, click the first dropdown under the Packaging section: ![packaging dropdown arrow](image.png)